 Who I Am and What I’m About

 My name is Brian Qualls.
-I’ve been a licensed California attorney for almost 15 years now.
+I’ve been a licensed California attorney for over 15 years now.
 I focus exclusively in the areas of trust and estate planning law.
 It’s a dream law practice I’ve spent my career figuring out and refining.

 Most importantly, I'm a family man.
-I moved to Manteca California from Livermore several years ago in order to stay close to my 11 year old son from my first marriage, and commute to the Bay Area as needed, but do most of my work remotely.
+I moved to Manteca California from Livermore several years ago in order to stay close to my 12 year old son from my first marriage, and commute to the Bay Area as needed, but do most of my work remotely.
 I’m married to my soulmate Christina, who has been in my life for 10 years.
 She nurtures and inspires me to be a better man.
 We have two dogs, Teddy (Boston Terrier) and Honey (Pocket Bully).
 At one point, we had 9 guinea pigs.
 That was NOT intentional, and I will save the story for another day.
 We have two birds as well (Sunny and Sky).

 I grew up in Fresno California and was raised in a heavily blended family.
 My Dad passed away in 2020 after being in assisted living for a few years.
-My Mom is still independent despite a couple of close calls, and my Dad has been in an assisted living facility for a couple of years now.
-I have many clients in this same situation (parents receiving care, and their adult children coping with it), so I can relate.
+My Mom is still independent despite a couple of close calls.
+I have many clients in a similar situation with aging parents, so I definitely can relate.
 Although it can be challenging at times, we have to stay grateful for every day.

 I’m different than a lot of other attorneys.
 My mission is to make the law easy.